BoJack Horseman (character): Series finale

 Later that night, BoJack's body is found in the pool by the family who now owns the house.
-While he is initially thought to be dead, that assessment turns out to be false and he wakes up in the hospital some time later handcuffed to his bed.
+While he is initially thought to be dead, he wakes up in the hospital some time later handcuffed to his bed.
 He is sentenced to 14 months in prison for breaking and entering.
 Roughly a year later, he is released from prison for a weekend (although he does end up going back to prison early) to attend Princess Carolyn's wedding to Judah.
-Over the course of that day, he shares a reconciling moment with each of his friends before concluding his prison sentence: he shares a drive with Mr. Peanut butter, who tries to return the D to the Hollywood sign (though he accidentally orders a B, renaming it Hollywoob); he reconnects with Todd at the beach, who tells him that he has turned his life around and assures BoJack that he can too; and he shares a dance with Princess Carolyn, thanking her for what she has done for his life and asking for her to represent him should he try to rejoin show business (she says his future prospects look bright but declines, saying she will recommend some excellent managers when he is released from prison, and he looks content to hear that).
+Once out he learns his suicide attempt and prison sentence has taught society to forgive him and offer him another chance.
+Over the course of that day, he shares a reconciling moment with each of his friends before concluding his prison sentence: he shares a drive with Mr. Peanutbutter, who tries to return the D to the Hollywood sign (though he accidentally orders a B, renaming it Hollywoob); he reconnects with Todd at the beach, who tells him that he has turned his life around and assures BoJack that he can too; and he shares a dance with Princess Carolyn, thanking each other for what they have done for each other's lives.
+She is optimistic for his future prospects, revealing The Horny Unicorn was a massive success and everyone wants him to go back to acting, saying she will recommend some excellent managers when he is released from prison.

-Finally, he has a conversation with Diane on the rooftop, who tells him about the voice message he left her before his suicide attempt and tells him that while she is relieved that he is alive, she was angry that she let him have so much power over her.
-BoJack apologizes for the pain he's caused her, but learns she's become a fairly successful young adult novelist and married Guy.
+Finally, he has a conversation on the rooftop with Diane, who tells him about the voice message he left her before his suicide attempt.
+She tells him that while she is relieved that he is alive, she was angry that she let him have so much power over her.
+BoJack apologizes for the pain he has caused her, but learns she has become a fairly successful young adult novelist and married Guy.
+BoJack reveals despite being uncancelled, he is not going back to acting but gonna become a fulltime acting coach and a philanthropist, because he has discovered he genuinely loves helping others and to make up for all his past misdeeds.
 She tells him that she is grateful for knowing him and for her time in LA because they made her who she is, but she deems that time a past version of her, and explains that people can still be grateful for others' influence without them being in their life forever.
 BoJack hesitantly wonders if this is their last conversation together, to which she thanks him for their experience.
+He displays growth over the fact that the people who make him the happiest may not be in his life forever and is happy Diane has moved on with her life, even though they may never see each other again after this.
 He offers a parting sardonic story about his prison's "movie night", and the series ends with BoJack and Diane sharing a quiet moment together under the stars.